 To do a complete full-body workout, you only need a pair of dumbbells, that's it.
 In fact, you can do it with just one dumbbell, by switching hands.
 Yes, additional gym equipment such as a bench will improve things, but if you don't have it, that's ok too, the floor will do just fine.

 On the other hand, a barbell requires a bit more equipment.
 Sure, you can perform deadlifts straight off the floor, rows too.
 However, to do squats, chest and shoulder press, you will need a power cage or something similar that will hold the barbell in the desired position, and catch it if you get in trouble.

 Additionally, a barbell takes up much more space, not only for storage but for working out too.
 You have to maneuver it around, and you need to have enough space on the sides, so you can comfortably load and unload it.

-Since working out with dumbells is much safer, it is also very beginner-friendly.
-Because beginners need time getting used to lifting and picking up the proper exercise form, it is a good idea to start with dumbells as they promote stability and are far less punishing.
-And the fact that dumbells correct strength imbalances makes them perfect for people who are just starting out their lifting journey.
+Since working out with dumbbells is much safer, it is also very beginner-friendly.
+Because beginners need time getting used to lifting and picking up the proper exercise form, it is a good idea to start with dumbbells as they promote stability and are far less punishing.
+And the fact that dumbbells correct strength imbalances makes them perfect for people who are just starting out their lifting journey.

-Also, if you want to buy a dumbbell weight set, here you can find the best dumbells for sale in Ireland.
-Dumbbells are the most essential purchase for anyone looking to get in shape, and they should be your first buy if you are just starting your home gym.
+Also, if you want to buy a dumbbell weight set, here you can find the best dumbbells for sale in Ireland. dumbbells are the most essential purchase for anyone looking to get in shape, and they should be your first buy if you are just starting your home gym.

 We have also done an article about other home gym essentials that you should consider, and we recommend you to read it.
 You don't need to rush - after you get a set of dumbbells, you are good to go.
 With them, you can hit every muscle group, and for that reason alone, they are a must-have home gym item.